-Man suffers non-life-threatening injuries in shooting near Bitter Lake
+Man suffers leg injury in shooting near Bitter Lake

 A 25-year-old man was shot near Seattle’s Bitter Lake neighborhood Tuesday night, police said.

-Officers responded to the corner of North 137th Street and Aurora Avenue North around 8 p.m., according to a tweet from the Seattle Police Department.
-The man was taken to Harborview Medical Center with injuries that were considered non-life-threatening, police said.
+Officers responded to the corner of North 137th Street and Aurora Avenue North just before 8 p.m., according to the Seattle Police Department.
+The man was taken to Harborview Medical Center with a gunshot wound to his leg, an injury that isn’t considered to be life-threatening, police said.

-Police are searching for the suspect or suspects who fled, possibly in a vehicle, according to the tweet.
+Officers are searching for the suspects, who fled in a car, police said.
+According to witnesses, the victim was “in a disturbance” with several people just before the shooting, police said.

 Gang-unit detectives have responded to the scene and are investigating the incident.